Penny Error Coins

 What Makes a Penny an Error Coin?

-Penny errors fall into three broad categories: planchet errors (problems with the blank before striking), die errors (problems with the die used to strike the coin), and striking errors (problems during the actual strike).
-Each category produces distinct, recognizable results.
+Penny errors fall into three broad categories: planchet errors (problems with the blank before striking), die errors (problems with the die itself), and striking errors (problems during the actual strike).
+Each category produces distinct, recognizable results that experienced collectors can identify quickly with a loupe and good lighting.

 Most Valuable Penny Error Types